- December 1, 2001

 About

-Geneforge is a single player role playing game with fantasy and science fiction themes.
+Geneforge is a single player tactical role playing game with fantasy and science fiction themes.
 It was developed by Spiderweb Software and was released on December 1, 2001.
 It received very positive reviews from players.

-- story183 mentions Positive Neutral Negative
+- story206 mentions Positive Neutral Negative

 “Unfortunately, it's an excruciating slog to actually play through to see that story.”